How to buy tickets, what's on board the trains, how to use the stations, plus tips for making the most of the journey

 (2) A £10 admin fee will be payable if you want to exchange your ticket to a different departure to the same destination, to that which you selected when making your booking PLUS you will ALSO be charged any price difference with the new ticket you'll then have to purchase.

-What is unusual about booking with LNER is that Advance tickets are now available online up to only 5 mins before departure.
+Also what is unusual about booking with LNER is that Advance tickets are now available online up to only 5 mins before departure.

-They will have sold out sooner on the most popular trains, and the earlier you can book the cheaper they will be, but before buying walk-up Off Peak or Anytime tickets at a station, just prior to departure, it's worth checking on your phone to see whether Advance tickets are still available, before heading to the ticket counter or machines.
+They will have sold out sooner on the most popular trains, and the earlier you can book the cheaper they will be - but before buying walk-up Off Peak or Anytime tickets at a station, just prior to departure, it's worth checking on your phone to see whether Advance tickets are still available, before heading to the ticket counter or machines.

 Travelling on Monday - Friday: